-School districts should have a "prevention oriented health services program" which is "appropriately supervised and adequately equipped" [OAR 581-022-2220].
+School districts should have a "prevention oriented health services program" which is "appropriately supervised and adequately equipped," including space to isolate an ill student or staff member from the rest of the school population [OAR 581-022-2220].
 School processes and protocols should be established to reduce the spread of disease, in collaboration with school health experts.
 We provide layered mitigation strategies to prevent illness and keep students in schools learning with teachers and staff.